 Recruitment and Selection

 All entities in the Group ensure appropriate controls are in place to ensure employees have the right to work and are therefore protected by employment legislation.
 This includes checking right-to-work documents, visas and passports.
 Additionally, we also verify that employees have supplied a proof of address/residence in the UK.
 The Group is also actively adopting more inclusive hiring practices, globally, through increasing line manager awareness and accountability of unconscious bias in the hiring process and therefore driving a more objective recruitment process.
 We are also sourcing candidates through more diverse job boards, aiming to increase representation of under-represented groups in the workplace.
 Likewise, the Group uses only specified, reputable employment agencies to source labour.
-To ensure this, we insist that agencies for both temporary and permanent workers enter into our agreements which place obligations on those agencies to comply with all applicable laws (including modern slavery legislation), provide us with their modern slavery policy (where applicable) and carry out all appropriate checks on workers.
+To ensure this, we mandate that agencies for both temporary and permanent workers enter into our agreements which place obligations on those agencies to comply with all applicable laws (including modern slavery legislation), provide us with their modern slavery policy (where applicable) and carry out all appropriate checks on workers.
 Additionally, we conduct quarterly and annual business reviews with our recruitment agencies to ensure compliance and alignment to our Group goals and values.

 The Group does not employ individuals that would be considered to be ‘child workers’.
 Young and inexperienced workers may be employed or given work experience, but they are subject to the rights and protections that we afford all workers.

-Basic rights which we expect all employees to enjoy, include:
+Basic rights which we expect all employees to have access to, include:

 - The right to a reasonable wage (e.g. UK Living Wage)

 - The right to a safe working environment

 - The right to an appropriate level of holiday and cover for period of sickness

 - The freedom to complain directly or via our whistleblowing policy free of charge.